jnk0le/RFM7x-lib/README.md

 Unlike the nRF24/SI24R1, clearing `MAX_RT` interrupt request is not enough.
 In this case `FLUSH_TX` command have to be also executed (`TX_REUSE` ???), to unlock any further transmissions.

-- other differencies can be found in application notes
+- other minor differencies can be found in application notes
 - all documentations says about 83 available channels, but tests show that all 127 channels can be used.
 - all modules except bk2425 (rfm75) are said to be 5V (IO) tolerant but "that's not the case".